tonyhasson/McOrderPublic/README.md

 # What is McOrder:

-McOrder is a smart voice recognition system built as a school project, which ment to simulate a voice activated McDonald's drive thru.
+McOrder is a smart voice recognition system built as a school project, which meant to simulate a voice activated McDonald's drive thru.
 It is based on a copied database of McDonald's and Google's DialogFlow system.

 # How to activate: